PrincetonUniversity/slurm_mnist/README.md

 os.environ['TF_CPP_MIN_LOG_LEVEL'] = '1'
 ```

-The default value is '0' while the max is '3' where even ERROR messages are suppressed.
+The default value is '0' while the max is '3' where even error messages are suppressed.

 ## Tensorboard